 Thane district logs six COVID-19 cases

-Thane: Thane district in Maharashtra reported six fresh COVID-19 cases, taking the tally of infections to 7,08,810, an official said on Tuesday.
+Thane: Thane district in Maharashtra has reported six fresh coronavirus positive cases, taking the tally to 7,08,810, an official said on Wednesday.

-With no fresh fatality due to COVID-19, the death toll in the district remained unchanged at 11,883.
-The mortality rate is 1.67 per cent, he added.
+The COVID-19 death toll in the district remains unchanged at 11,883 for the past several days as no new fatalities due to the viral infection were reported.
+The mortality rate is 1.67 per cent, the official added.

-In neighboring Palghar district, the COVID-19 case count has gone up to 1,63,592 while the death toll is 3,407, an official from Palghar said.
+The COVID-19 case count in neighbouring Palghar district stands at 1,63,595 and the death toll at 3,407 as of Wednesday, an official said.

 Next Story